eggsandbread4u/Linux-networking-commands/README.md

 arp is Address Resolution Address protocol which asks for the MAC address of the IP address which its assoicated with.
 Device A wants to send data to Device B on the local network.
 Device A knows Device B’s IP address but it needs its physical MAC address to deliver the packet.
 First, Device A checks its ARP cache (a local temporary table of IP-to-MAC mappings).
 If the MAC address is already saved there Device A sends the data immediately.
 If the MAC address is not in the cache ARP sends out a broadcast request to the entire local network: "Who has this IP address?
 Tell Device A. Device B hears the request, replies directly with its MAC address, and Device A saves that pair into its ARP cache before sending out the data packet.
 * Use arp -a

+# curl
+with curl we can send and receive data to a website.
+It's like we are interacting with the website using our command-line.
+This is how curl gets and sends data
+Receiving Data (GET): Fetching web pages, downloading files, or pulling data from an API.
+Sending Data (POST/PUT): Submitting online forms, uploading files, or sending data payloads (like JSON) to a server or web application.
+* Use curl -I to get headers (server status, cookies, content type) instead of the whole page.
+* curl -O Downloads file.zip and saves it to your current folder.

+# wget
+primary goal of wget is to download files and whole sites and saves its output to a file on a disk
+* use wget example.com